Tantra: Modern era

-Many definitions of Tantra have been proposed since, and there is no universally accepted definition.
 André Padoux, in his review of Tantra definitions offers two, then rejects both.
 One definition, according to Padoux, is found among Tantra practitioners – it is any "system of observances" about the vision of man and the cosmos where correspondences between the inner world of the person and the macrocosmic reality play an essential role.
 Another definition, more common among observers and non-practitioners, is some "set of mechanistic rituals, omitting entirely the ideological side".